draddo11/100-days-of-code/r2-log.md

 ## R2D36
 Completed starwars projet started with one that is more advanced and usesvue router will upload both to github latter in the week

+## R2D37
+Started a new vue js project with same API but different applicationusing vue router ..awwesome stuff ..